tanyav2/NoOneLeftBehind/doc/Final Report/001_Introduction.md

 <!--TODO: State the overall design concept-->

-The project has two major portions: An autonomous car hardware and firmware suite that provides both remote-controlled and autonomous-assistive driving functions, and an Android app that performs photography, image recognition, mapping as well as adds intelligent guidance to the vehicle.
+The project has two major portions: An autonomous car that provides both remote-controlled and programmitically controlled driving functions, and an Android app that performs image detection and recognition, intelligent path control of the car and storage of data in a database.

-The two portions are linked via a REST API, implemented over HTTP.
+The two portions interface via a API, implemented over HTTP (Hyper Text Transfer Protocol).
 This API provides an abstraction over the controls of the car, which allows easy manipulation and guidance of the vehicle through the Android app.